-Kids want to walk and ride to school but sadly, poor infrastructure and outdated traffic management plans in our LGA do not provide the safe streets they need.
+Right now, in most of the Australia, kids want to walk and ride to school but sadly, poor infrastructure and outdated traffic management plans mean many streets on their journey are not safe enough to do so.

-Safe Streets to School is asking within 2km of every school in the LGA for:
+Safe Streets to School is asking within 2km of every school for:

 Pedestrian priority crossings on streets with speed limits 40km/h and higher